Habitat for Humanity Project in Sunnyvale

-37 Degrees North, a Taylor Morrison housing development located at 1044 East Duane Avenue will release its last two four-bedroom BMR town homes in early 2014 priced at $400,000.
-These homes will be available for sale to qualified first-time homebuyers.
+37 Degrees North, a Taylor Morrison housing development located at 1044 East Duane Avenue will release its last four-bedroom BMR town home in early March 2014 priced at $400,000.
+This home will be available for sale to qualified first-time homebuyers.

-These brand new homes are regularly priced from the low 900s.
+These brand new home is regularly priced from the low 900s.
 If you are a low- to moderate-income household that lives or works in Sunnyvale, visit BMR.InSunnyvale.com

 to learn about our program's current eligibility requirements, or call (408) 730-7250 to speak to staff.